ajcallegari/scikit-multichannel/README.md

 ## fast distributed computing
 Pipecaster uses the ray library to speed up multiprocessing by passing arguments through a distributed in-memory object store without the usual serialization/deserialization overhead and without passing the same object multiple times when needed by multiple jobs.
 Ray also enables pipecaster to rapidly distribute jobs among networked computers.

+**Acknowledgments** Most of the ML concepts that motivated the development of pipecaster came up in fascinating conversations with [Ilya Goldberg](https://github.com/igg) and [Josiah Johnston](https://github.com/josiahjohnston) and are almost invariably their ideas.